saptarshiguha/kvgdrive/README.md

 ./main.py filename
 ```

-Store a file to the google drive.
+Store a file to the google drive with an  optional description.
 This will store the file to the google
    drive with the key name equal 'foo'.
 The key name will be printed
    and so will the URL (should you wish to share by URL)

 ```
-./main.py -p foo filename
+./main.py -d "Some Random File name"  -p foo filename
 ```